 The best thing about shoes and handbags is, you don’t outgrow them when you gain or lose weight or get pregnant.
-I’m always nervous to spend a lot on a form-fitting dress, for example, because I know it may not fit next year.
+I’m always nervous to spend a lot on a sheath dress, for example, because I know it may not fit next year.
 But shoes and bags don’t care if you ate too much mac-and-cheese at dinner last night, and they will be your faithful wardrobe companions through thick and thin.
-Ha!

 I’m also a big fan of a quality handbag — at least for the bags I carry a lot.
 Cheaper bags lose their shape, get dinged up faster, get loose threads, and tend to have garish looking hardware; plus they can actually add to the frump factor as we get older.

-See my post: Fight the Frump: Update Your Handbag.
+YOU MIGHT ALSO LIKE: Fight the Frump: Update Your Handbag

 When selecting a bag I’m going to carry a lot, I look for genuine leather (or suede), good quality construction, and elegant details.

 Tory Burch shoulder bag (sold out)

 That said, sometimes I want to try a new trend, and I don’t want to invest a lot.
 Perhaps I need a pair of shoes or a clutch for one event, but I’m not sure I’ll ever wear them again.
 In those instances, I’ll totally cheap out and go for the bargain buy, so definitely take into account how much use these items will get.